harshavardhangurav839/HR_Analytics-Employee-Attrition-PowerBI/README.md

 # HR Analytics — Employee Attrition Dashboard
 ### Built with Power BI | DAX | Star Schema | Row-Level Security

->Most companies know their attrition rate.
-Very few know why people are leaving, which teams are most at risk right now, and what a department head can actually do about it — without needing to ask HR for a custom report every time.
+>Most companies know their attrition rate but very few know why people are leaving, which teams are most at risk right now and what a department head can actually do about it  without needing to ask HR for a custom report every time.
 This dashboard changes that.
-It takes 1,470 employee records, builds a clean data model behind the scenes, and surfaces the answers that matter: Sales Representatives are leaving at nearly 40%.
+It takes 1,470 employee records, builds a clean data model behind the scenes and surfaces the answers that matter: Sales Representatives are leaving at nearly 40%.
 Employees on overtime are three times more likely to quit than those who are not.
-Leavers earn less than stayers on average.
-And every department head gets their own secure view of their team's data — without seeing anyone else's.
+Leavers earn less than stayers on average and every department head gets their own secure view of their team's data  without seeing anyone else's.

 ## Business Problem